Fire World: Part One

-It opens on the planet Co:pern:ica with Counsellor Strømberg (an auma counselor) talking to professor Haran Merriman and his wife Eliza, and then their son David walks in.
-They talk about dreams that David has been having as Strømberg and Harlan watch a video they had recorded while he was sleeping.
-On Co:pern:ica, they have commingled with Fain to make themselves higher beings, although there is a power called The Higher which governs those on Co:pern:ica.
+On the planet Co:pern:ica, Counsellor Strømberg (an auma counselor) talks with physics professor Harlan Merriman, his wife Eliza, and their son David about dreams that David has been having.
+On Co:pern:ica, people have commingled with Fain to make themselves higher beings, although there is a power called the Higher which governs those on Co:pern:ica.

-The dream is very strange and David has been visited by Firebirds (one of only the two creatures that live on Co:pern:ica) and they are seen blowing their special fire over him.
-It is later shown that a temporal rift had opened up and the firebirds came to close it up.
-Although Bernard Brotherton believes that David imagineered the firebirds, they come to the conclusion that someone, somewhere on another universe had been calling out to David.
+In David's dream, he has been visited by firebirds and they have blown their special fire over him.
+It is later revealed that a temporal rift had opened up and the firebirds came to close it up.
+They come to the conclusion that someone, somewhere on another universe had been calling out to David.

-Eliza and Harlan travel back to their pod where they decide to commingle their fain and produce another child, a daughter for when David comes back.
-To be able to have a child on Co:pern:ica they must be assessed by an agent of the higher, one of the Aunts.
-They request the Aunt they had for David but she is otherwise engaged and is given Aunt Gwyneth.
-Whilst they are being assessed Harlan insults Gwyneth and she denies them to have a child but says that Eliza could become an Aunt.
-Eliza reluctantly agrees and the next day she is taken to the Dead Lands and begins to learn more about the world they live on.
-Gwyneth also states that Eliza spent her childhood with her and that she was brought back into the system at the age of five.
+Eliza and Harlan travel back to their pod where they decide to commingle their Fain and produce another child, a daughter for when David comes back.
+To be able to have a child on Co:pern:ica, they must be assessed by an agent of the Higher, called an Aunt.
+They are assigned to Aunt Gwyneth, with whom Eliza spent her childhood, and whom Harlan insults during the assessment.
+Gwyneth denies their request but says that Eliza could become an Aunt.
+She reluctantly agrees, and she is taken to the Dead Lands and begins to learn more about the world they live on.